General Policy Statement

 For conduct to be considered sexual harassment, it need not be direct or explicit.
 Sexual harassment can be implied from the conduct, circumstances, and the relationship of the individuals involved.

 The conduct prohibited by this policy includes unwelcome conduct, whether verbal, physical, or visual, that is based upon the individual’s protected status, such as sex, color, race, national origin, religion, age, disability, sexual orientation, or other protected group status as defined by law.
 This policy also prohibits malicious and/or knowingly false accusations.
+Retaliation Kaskaskia College forbids retaliation against any individual for seeking information on harassment, making a charge, filing a harassment complaint, or testifying, assisting, or participating in an investigation, proceeding, or hearing involving a complaint of harassment.

 All parties in the complaint process are obligated to protect the privacy of all persons involved.
 The College will take reasonable steps to ensure confidentiality; however, confidentiality cannot be guaranteed.